 Committee Roles and Membership Information

 NWCG accomplishes its mission using a system of committees and subgroups organized around the primary functional areas of wildland fire management.
 Committee/subgroup members represent their respective agencies/entities and provide the subject matter expertise critical to the NWCG effort.
 They perform the vital function of participating, engaging, collaborating, and cooperating with other members to develop the interagency standards that are core to the NWCG mission.
+See criteria for becoming an NWCG committee.

 An NWCG committee or subgroup assigned to manage a key component of the system to include: NWCG standards, incident position standards, training courses, and other performance support materials.
 Primary responsibilities are: